 Now that winter is here and you’ve stopped using your air conditioner, you may have pushed all thoughts of A/C maintenance out of your mind.
-At HELP Plumbing, Heating, Cooling and Electric, we believe that a little extra care in the winter can help your air conditioner stay functional and operational throughout the spring and summer.
+At HELP Plumbing, Heating, Cooling and Drains, we believe that a little extra care in the winter can help your air conditioner stay functional and operational throughout the spring and summer.

 The following care tips will help ensure that your air conditioner is in good condition this spring when the weather starts to warm up once again.

 Avoid Waterproof Covers

 Many people use plastic covers to protect their air conditioner condenser during the winter months.
 While this may seem like a sensible idea, waterproof covers can actually trap moisture in your unit, causing it to rust and deteriorate.

 Air conditioner condensers are designed to be durable in all weather conditions.
 Your air conditioner should be able to tolerate a cold, wet Ohio winter without a cover to protect it from snow.
 In fact, air flow around the unit will help ensure that the condenser can dry out after the snow melts, thus helping your air conditioner to stay in good shape throughout the winter months.

 Icicles that fall on your air conditioner can damage the grating, or if the icicle falls through the grating, icicles can damage the mechanical parts inside the condenser.
 To prevent this problem, place a simple plywood board on top of your air conditioner at the start of the winter.
 This will help ensure that the condenser is protected from falling ice when the temperatures drop below freezing.

 Plywood is breathable, so it won’t trap excess moisture in your system.
 Leave the plywood cover on your air conditioner throughout the winter, but don’t forget to take it off in the spring before using your air conditioner for the first time.